Welcome, Thanks for Visiting

 I’ve had some wonderful experiences in my life and career, ranging from being a volunteer helping radio stations in Ukraine (I froze and starved) and Guatemala (had a fabulous time, and avoided being shot by the guerillas) to being the mentor for Canada’s first Miss Universe (8 bombs went off the night of the pageant in Lima, Peru but we were all OK).
 It has been a fascinating journey, including 13 years as an elected official.

 After retiring from London City Council at the end of 2010, I am now focused on helping municipalities, as well as business and community organizations.
-I’ve been honoured to be asked to speak at many Municipal Councils, community forums, business conferences and industry conventions, universities and colleges, and for many other government, business, health and community organizations and meetings in Canada, the United States, Europe and Asia.
+I’ve been honoured to be asked to speak at many Municipal Councils, community forums, business conferences and municipal government, union and industry conventions, universities and colleges, and for many other government, business, health and community organizations and meetings in Canada, the United States, Europe and Asia.